 Between 1923 and 1924 Dr. and Mrs. Kew and their children moved back to Pennsylvania.
 Mrs. Kew died in Pittsburgh on the 23rd of October, 1924.
 She was buried at Homewood Cemetery in Pittsburgh.

 Dr. Kew married Sarah Ellen Stuff on the 27th of January, 1926 in New York City.
-She was born in Pennsylvania in 1880 and she was the daughter of John and Mary Anne Stuff.
-She had a younger sister named Barbara.
-Mrs. Kew had been a public school teacher.
+She was born in Pennsylvania in January of 1880.
+She was the 2nd of 4 children born to John Henry Stuff and the former Mary Anne Gingrich.
+Mrs. Kew’s parents were farmers and her siblings were; Emma Laurene, Anne May and Blanche Barbara.
+Mrs. Kew graduated from Irving College in Mechanicsburg, Pennsylvania in 1907.
+She was a school teacher.

-According to her obituary, Dr. Kew’s daughter Constance was adopted by her maternal cousin in 1931.
+According to her obituary, Dr. Kew’s daughter Constance (Kew) Laycock was adopted by her maternal cousin, Constance Emerson Giel in 1931.
 Constance would have been 14 years old at the time.

 *Mrs. Kew’s grave marker is the only tombstone available.
 Dr. Kew does not have a tombstone, but cemetery officials confirm he was interred next to his wife.